OceaneMichel/SpaceArcadeWeb/README.md

 TODO:
 - Feedback on damage (visual + audio) + set a small time of invicibility after damage
-- Add score at the end
 - Add scrolling starts in addition to backgorund
 - Bullet animation on destroy
- - Change the vitesse according to the game evolution
+- Add item to show what color is next

 DONE:
 - Player inputs